Daniel-Szego/Hashmatrix/README.md

  - Accounts are added to the chain indirectly, as they are referred by the transactions

  Transactions:
- - Two kind of a transactions
+ - Three kind of a transactions
  - Transferring money from balance to balance, signed by the from account private key
  - Setting new data value signed by the private key of the account
+ - Conditional transaction implementing simple rule based value adding
  - Transaction nonce must be higher by one as the account nonce

 Blocks:
  - containing transactions -> block headers merke root of transactions
  - containing state (set of accounts) -> block header merkle root of accounts